dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 {% include code.html id="d3_scale" file="d3_scale.html" code="" js="false" preview="true" %}

 Here we've successfully used a linear D3 scale.
 There are a couple of new things here.
 First, we create a scale of the linear type with the call [`d3.scaleLinear()`](https://github.com/d3/d3-scale#scaleLinear).
 Next, we define the input domain and the output range.
 The **domain defines the values that we expect in our dataset**.
 Here we chose to use an input domain starting at 0 and up to the highest value of the dataset, which we can conveniently determine by using D3's [`d3.max()`](https://github.com/d3/d3-array#max) function.
-We could use `d3.min()` to define the lower bound of the range, however, that would mean that our bar-chart doesn't start at 0, and this is something that we will learn is almost always bad!
+We could use `d3.min()` to define the lower bound of the range, however, that would mean that our bar-chart doesn't start at 0, and this is something that we will learn is frequently bad!

 The **range defines which output values we want from the scale**, i.e., we'd typically pick something that we can easily use to draw on the screen.